 Nicelli's funeral parlor included a secret operating room where Mastromarino, an oral surgeon whose license had been revoked, would remove the body parts, aided by nurses Crucetta and Aldorasi.
 In late 2004, a Brooklyn detective visited Nicelli's funeral parlor to investigate charges that customers had been cheated out of funeral deposits.
 The detective got suspicious when she spotted the secret operating room.
 The US Food & Drug Administration has shut down BTS.
 There is some small chance that recipients of the stolen body parts have been exposed to diseases.
 Brooklyn District Attorney Charles Hynes called the whole incident "something out of a cheap horror movie."BACK_TO_TOP

-* VIRTUAL HUMAN: The notion of virtual humans brings up images of characters in computer games or in movies like THE INCREDIBLES, but according to an article in WIRED Online ("Cashing In On Virtual Humans" by John Hudson), the technology has its serious applications as well.
+* VIRTUAL HUMAN: The notion of virtual humans brings up images of characters in computer games or in movies like THE INCREDIBLES, but according to an article from WIRED.com ("Cashing In On Virtual Humans" by John Hudson), the technology has its serious applications as well.
 Consider Santos, created by Virtual Soldier Research at the University of Iowa.
 Santos was originally designed by scanning and digitizing a human model, but he's more flexible than any human, able to change his height or other features on command.
 Santos is no mere puppet, either: as he moves around in a simulation, he provides feedback on his joint angles, comfort level, heart rate, body temperature, muscle load, and so on.

 Santos can be plugged into computer-design simulations to show how a user would interact with the item being tested.
 Caterpillar Corporation uses Santos to validate the designs of their heavy equipment, making sure it's comfortable to operate and easy to service; for instance, the simulation can show Santos replacing an oil filter on a dump truck.
 The US Army uses Santos to model new body armor -- to show if it's too restrictive to be useful -- and validate other gear -- for example demonstrating if an escape hatch on an armored vehicle is workable.